 Vacation rentals have been around for years and are gaining popularity among vacationers.
-Its no wonder, because whether you rent a cottage, condo or home, renting a vacation property provides all the comforts of home along with great value.
+It’s no wonder because whether you rent a cottage, condo, or home, renting a vacation property provides all the comforts of home along with great value.

 If you think that renting a vacation home is reserved for the rich, think again.
-The price is often comparable or even less than a hotel room.
+The price is often comparable – or even less – than a hotel room.
 That is particularly the case for large families who are left with few options in a hotel.
 They must either cram a cot into a regular room and share a very crowded bathroom or break the budget by booking two rooms.
 Plus, families can save additional money when they rent a vacation home by eating some meals in.

-The benefits dont end there.
+The benefits don’t end there.
 Rent a vacation home and everyone has their own bedroom and often their own bathroom too!
-Pools are an added plus in many Florida vacation homes and they dont come with screaming kids (unless you add your own).
+Pools are an added plus in many Florida vacation homes – and they don’t come with screaming kids (unless you add your own).
 Most vacation homes come fully, and beautifully, furnished.
-Many include bed linens, towels and fully-equipped kitchens.
-All you bring is your clothes, personal items and food.
+Many include bed linens, towels, and fully-equipped kitchens.
+All you bring is your clothes, personal items, and food.

 Renting a vacation home has got to be the most relaxing and convenient vacation experiences ever.
 No traipsing down a hallway for ice, no slamming doors, loud voices or flushing toilets waking you at midnight and no getting up early for a stale continental breakfast.
 Instead, you can enjoy a leisurely cup of coffee and a bagel by the pool in the morning… in your bathrobe.

 Still, renting a vacation property is different than reserving a hotel room.
-I had a lot of questions about rentals, so I recently posed those questions to Linda Hennis-Saavedra*, VP, Sales and Marketing for AAA SunState Management in Central Florida.
+We posed common vacation rental questions to Linda Hennis-Saavedra, VP, Sales and Marketing for AAA SunState Management in Central Florida.
 She was willing to answer our questions and share her expertise in the industry.

-Yes, the State Department of Business Professional Regulation governs short term rental properties.
-There are certain requirements that every vacation home must meet to be a short term rental, including being licensed.
+Yes, the State Department of Business Professional Regulation governs short-term rental properties.
+There are certain requirements that every vacation home must meet to be a short-term rental, including being licensed.

-The requirements include criteria for occupancy (minimum number of beds, pillow covers and mattress pads, etc), safety (exit/egress plans, fire extinguishers, 9-1-1 instructions, secondary door locks, emergency lighting, etc), and sanitation (State Statue postings about cleanliness and sanitation).
+The requirements include criteria for occupancy (minimum number of beds, pillow covers, and mattress pads, etc), safety (exit/egress plans, fire extinguishers, 9-1-1 instructions, secondary door locks, emergency lighting, etc), and sanitation (State Statue postings about cleanliness and sanitation).
 We go one step further and provide information books with guest friendly instructions for air conditioning use, storm/hurricane information, local maps and attractions, emergency information, etc.

 Although specific to our company, it is also pretty standard in the industry.
-If you view most Web sites, youll find similar terms.
+If you view most websites, you’ll find similar terms.